patternfly/patternfly/src/patternfly/components/OverflowMenu/examples/overflow-menu.md

 {{/overflow-menu}}
 ```

 The action group consists of a primary and secondary action.
-Any additional actions are part of the overflow control dropdown.
+Any additional actions are part of the overflow control menu.

 ### Overflow menu group types